Donald Trump Attacks ‘Fox News,’ Says ‘Fake News CNN Is Better’

 — Mediaite (@Mediaite) August 7, 2019

 In Trump’s most recent attack on the network, he references One America News Network, a right-wing cable news network that is considered to be extremely pro-Trump.
-The network has peddled in conspiracy theories and “Kremlin propaganda,” according to the Daily Beast, has championed the president while pushing a false story that South Africans were killing white farmers for their land.
+The network has peddled in conspiracy theories and “Kremlin propaganda,” according to The Daily Beast, and has championed the president while pushing a false story that South Africans were killing white farmers for their land.

-Social media followers slammed Trump for his tweet, saying that he should be focused on bringing comfort to the victims of the shootings, and criticizing his support of the far-right network.
+Social media followers slammed Trump for his tweet, saying that he should be focused on bringing comfort to the victims of the shootings, and criticized his support of the far-right network.

 Delivered To Your INBOX